Date

 An emergency extraction starts with a focused assessment — history, exam, and radiographs when possible — to evaluate the tooth and surrounding structures.
 The clinician reviews your medical history and medications, and checks for signs of systemic infection to decide whether extraction alone, surgical extraction, or incision and drainage plus antibiotics is the best plan.
 Local anesthesia is usually enough for simple extractions, but IV sedation may be offered for anxious patients, complex surgical needs, or when cooperation is a concern.
 The procedure consists of anesthesia, careful tooth removal, wound irrigation, and hemostasis, followed by post‑op instructions and a follow‑up plan.

 Bespoke Dental can manage many urgent cases, including extractions and oral surgery, and offers IV sedation when clinically appropriate.
-For complex or high‑risk emergencies, a board‑certified oral surgeon evaluates and treats surgical needs to lower complication risk and improve recovery.
+For complex or high‑risk emergencies, our board‑certified oral surgeon evaluates and treats surgical needs to lower complication risk and improve recovery.

 How Does IV Sedation Improve Comfort During Emergency Extractions?